Async

 setTimeout()

-- Idle, Prepare: Internal use only, for executing callbacks during the idle phase.
+- Idle, Prepare: Internal use only.

 - Check: Executes callbacks scheduled by